dboddie-canonical-work/disgorged-docs/reducing-the-size-of-desktop-snaps.rst

 ..

    ⚠ Updating an existing snap to use a content snap or extension will not automatically reduce the size of your snap.
 You also need to manually remove the relevant libraries from your snap by removing them from ``stage-packages``, for example.
-The `cleanup part <>`__ can help you do this automatically.
+The :ref:`cleanup part <reducing-size-cleanup-part>` can help you do this automatically.

 Avoid staging development files
 -------------------------------